Canon 1D X Mark II vs Olympus XZ-1

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XZ-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
+Both the 1DX Mark II and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+The XZ-1 was replaced by the Olympus XZ-2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Olympus XZ-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.